seanbaxter/circle/universal/README.md

 This sample prompts an important question: why can't we generically print the tuple without declaring the structured binding?
 We only care about the structured binding as a means for exposing the tuple's elements as a non-type parameter pack in order to expand it in a pack-expansion expression.
 If we were to take the structured binding mechanisms and hoist them from declarations to expressions, we could perform disaggregation into parameter packs directly inside expressions.

-## Static subscripts and slices
+## Pack subscripts and slices

 Circle includes the `...[subscript]` postfix operator to subscript parameter packs.
 It also includes the `...[begin:end:step]` slice operator to slice parameter packs.

+* `a...[subscript]` - yield the _subscript'th_ member of the pack _a_.
+This may be a type pack, non-type pack, template pack, or universal parameter pack.
+* `a...[begin:end:step]` - reorder the elements of a parameter pack according to [extended slice rules](../comprehension#static-slices-on-template-parameter-packs).

+## Tuple subscripts and slices

-We're going to overload these operators to support non-pack operands.
-For a non-pack operand, it performs the structured binding _as an expression_ and yields either a single element (a non-pack experssion) or a slice (a pack expression) of the elements of the operand.
+We're going to add corresponding operators to support tuple-like operands.
+These new operators perform structured binding _as an expression_ and yield either a single element or a slice of the elements of the operand.

-* `a...[subscript]` - yield the _subscript'th_ member of the object _a_.
+* `a.[subscript]` - yield the _subscript'th_ member of the object _a_.
-* `a...[begin:end:step]` - yield a static parameter pack that slices the object _a_.
+* `a.[begin:end:step]` - yield a static parameter pack that [slices](../comprehension#static-slices-on-template-parameter-packs) the expression _a_.
-* `sizeof...(a)` - return the number of members in _a_, where _a_ is a type or _unary-expression_.
+* `sizeof.(a)` - return the number of tuple elements on public non-static data members in _a_, where _a_ is a type or _unary-expression_.
 * `__is_structured_type(type)` - a trait indicating that the type is compatible with destructurization.

 As with structured bindings, the subscript and slice operators first check for a specialization of `std::tuple_size<E>` before accessing data members of class types.